pedrojunqueira/da-100/README.md

 ### Profile the data

-- Distribution: HIstogram of count of distinct and unique values
+- Distribution: Histogram of count of distinct and unique values
 - Quality: check empty, validity percentage and errors
 - Profile: Column in depth statistics